shashivardhan07/hyperliquid-sentiment-analysis/README.md

 - Neutral sentiment shows the most consistent performance.
 - Fear and Greed regimes involve larger trade sizes and higher fees.

+## Dataset Note

+The original historical trader dataset file is larger than GitHub’s upload limit (>25MB), so it is not included in this repository.

+It can be downloaded from the assignment link provided in the instructions.

+All analysis can be reproduced by placing the dataset inside the project directory and running `notebook_1.ipynb`.

 ## How to Run
 Open notebook_1.ipynb in Google Colab and run all cells.